 The dancer realized her mistake and begged for forgiveness.
 The rishi consoled her, “A great devotee of Paramatma will be born as your son.”
 The dancer was the daughter of Kunjar, the King of the Monkeys.
 She married Kapiraj Kesari of Mt.
 Sumeru.

-- Devotees pray to imbibe the virtues of Hunamanji.
+Devotees pray to imbibe the virtues of Hanumanji.